Ross Petty: Reception

 Many of Petty's productions were well-received by Toronto theatre critics, and many of his shows performed to sell-out audiences.

 Petty's productions have received praise for introducing theatre to children at a young age, with many noting that there was a lack of family-friendly theatre in the Toronto area.
 Toronto theatre critic J. Kelly Nestruck wrote that Petty's annual holiday pantos were one of the few options for family-friendly live entertainment in Toronto, with shows that contained comedy for both children and adults.
 Joshua Chong of the Toronto Star similarly referred to Petty's shows as being one of the few shows in Toronto where "...the whole family can have fun."

 Petty has also been praised for his inclusion of drag performers in many of his shows.
 Petty's villainous characters were usually dressed in drag and Dan Chameroy's recurring "Plumbum" character was a comedic feminine-presenting character.
 Petty and his writers took care to ensure that "Plumbum" was presented with a sense of honesty and vulnerability.

 However, Petty's productions have been criticized for their commercialism through product placement, as his shows project ads on a screen from their corporate sponsors during breaks in the show.
 Petty defended this decision, indicating that his shows would not be financially viable without commercial sponsorship.
 Since Petty's productions were for-profit, they were not eligible for government funding and had to rely on corporate sponsors to help subsidize the shows.

-Petty's productions have also been criticized for their lack of racial diversity in casting.
+Petty's productions have been criticized for their lack of racial diversity in casting.
 In 2014, Toronto theatre critic J. Kelly Nestruck felt the all-white casts were not reflective of Toronto's growing diversity and multiculturalism.
-In response, Petty complained to Nestruck's editor and said the comments were "out of line" and that he disagreed with the need for color-blind casting.
 In 2019, Toronto actor Kevin Vidal also criticized Petty for the lack of racial diversity in his shows.
 In 2020, Petty issued an apology.
 He acknowledged the importance of ensuring more racially diverse casts and the importance of doing so for children in their audiences, and also pledged to create more inclusive casting processes.